Primary challenge to Rep. Ilhan Omar attracts big money

 “Rep. Omar has been fighting for big structural changes to address systematic inequalities in education, health, environment, and the economy at home and across the nation.
 That’s why Wall Street and GOP donors are threatened by her,” said Deputy Communications Director Isi Kirshner-Breen.
 “Our campaign is about organizing people.
 That’s what progressives do.
 And organized people will always beat organized money.”

-The district one of the safest Democratic seats in the nation, meaning the winner of the August primary is all-but certain to head to Congress next year.
-Republicans have endorsed north Minneapolis businessman Lacy Johnson in the race.
+The district is one of the safest Democratic seats in the nation, meaning the winner of the August primary is all but certain to head to Congress next year.
+Republicans have endorsed north Minneapolis businessman Lacy Johnson, who also has cashed in on donations from around the nation, raising more than $1.1 million by March.

 Melton-Meaux has picked up prominent endorsements in the primary race from civil rights activists Josie Johnson and Nekima Levy Armstrong, Golden Valley Mayor Shep Harris, former U.S. Attorney Andy Luger and others.

-But Omar secured the DFL Party’s endorsement in the race in May and the backing of prominent Democrats like Attorney General Keith Ellison, who previously held the Fifth District seat in Congress.
+But Omar secured the DFL Party’s endorsement in the race in May and the backing of prominent Democrats such as Attorney General Keith Ellison, who previously held the Fifth District seat in Congress, and unions like the AFL-CIO and Education Minnesota.
 On Monday, Omar’s campaign announced endorsements from Minnesota House Speaker Melissa Hortman, who served with Omar during her one term in the Legislature, and U.S. House Speaker Nancy Pelosi.

-Despite a push from Pelosi last year for Omar to apologize after her comments about Isreal, the two have been frequent allies in Washington.
+Despite a push from Pelosi last year for Omar to apologize after her comments about Israel, the two have been frequent allies in Washington.

-Fellow Squad member and Democratic Rep. Alexandria Ocasio-Cortez also faced multiple challengers in a Democratic primary election last month, including former longtime CNBC correspondent and anchor Michelle Caruso-Cabrera.
+Fellow Squad member and Democratic Rep. Alexandria Ocasio-Cortez also faced a well-financed Democratic primary challenger last month in former CNBC correspondent and anchor Michelle Caruso-Cabrera.

-Ocasio-Cortez prevailed, despite similar criticisms that she was more focused on her national profile than her constituents.
+Ocasio-Cortez ultimately won by more than 50 percentage points in her New York congressional district, despite similar criticisms that she was more focused on her national profile than her constituents.